manyouma/DRL_sztu/README.md

 Welcome to **IB00398 Introduction to Reinforcement Learning** at Shenzhen Technology University!

 ### Course News & Announcements
+- **[2025-11-16]**  The due date of Part 2b: DQN Solution of "Simplified Simulator" of the project is extended to Nov.
+26th.  <br>

+<details>
+<summary>&nbsp;&nbsp;&nbsp;&nbsp;Archived News</summary>
     - **[2025-11-04]**  Part 2a: "Simplified Simulator" of the project is due on Nov.
 12th.
 Please create a GitHub repository containing an OpenAI Gym–style environment and trajectories generated with at least two baseline algorithms, and share the link with me via email. <br>

-<details>
-<summary>&nbsp;&nbsp;&nbsp;&nbsp;Archived News</summary>
     - **[2025-10-15]** Template for the project report 1 posted.
 The due date is October 22nd. <br>
     - **[2025-10-12]** Please complete the [Academic Integrity and Intellectual Property Questionnaire](https://github.com/manyouma/DRL_sztu/blob/main/project_guide/IW_IP.pdf) by Oct 15.  <br>
     - **[2025-10-11]** All future lecture are moved to C-1-116 (BDI Building). <br>